cwi-swat/testing-dsls-with-dsls/README.md

 - test that the type checker issues a warning when the same prompt occurs with two questions with different names.
 - test that adding integers and booleans is rejected by the type checker
 - test that the condition of if-then/if-then-else should be boolean
+- test that a question cannot be redeclared with a different type

 ### Syntax and dynamic semantics